Assistant Professor

 History

 Sergio M. Gonz谩lez is Assistant Professor of History at 向日葵视频.
 A historian of twentieth-century U.S. migration, labor, and religion, his scholarship focuses on the development of Latino communities in the U.S. Midwest.
 He is the author of (Wisconsin Historical Society Press, 2017) and the co-editor of (New York University Press, 2022) with Felipe Hinojosa and Maggie Elmore.
 His most recently published book, (University of Illinois Press, 2024), explores the relationship between Latino communities, religion, and social movements in the twentieth century Midwest.
-His current research expands on these themes through two new initiatives.
+Gonz谩lez鈥檚 current research expands on these themes through two new projects.
 The first examines the history of sanctuary movements in the late twentieth and early twenty-first centuries, exploring the pivotal role religious institutions and people of faith have played in developing contemporary social movements for immigrant and refugee justice.
 His second project analyzes the central role the Midwest has come to play in the country鈥檚 fraught immigration politics, studying the century-long record of anti-immigrant sentiment in the region and the social movements that have risen to combat it.

 Education